Algorithmic Thermodynamics

 But if the number is complicated, if every bit is surprising and unpredictable, then the shortest program to print the number does not do any computation at all!
 It just looks something like

-Levin's coding theorem \cite{Levin1974} says that the difference between the algorithmic entropy of a number and its \textbf{Kolmogorov complexity} --- the length of the shortest program that outputs it --- is bounded by a constant that only depends on the programming language.
+Levin's coding theorem \cite{Levin1974} says that the difference between the algorithmic entropy of a number and its \textbf{Kolmogorov complexity}---the length of the shortest program that outputs it---is bounded by a constant that only depends on the programming language.

-So, up to some error bounded by a constant, \textit{algorithmic information is information gain}.
-The algorithmic entropy is the information gained upon learning a number, if our prior assumption was that this number is the output of a randomly chosen program --- randomly chosen according to the measure $p$ where $\gamma = \ln 2$.
+So, we are seeing here that up to some error bounded by a constant, \textit{Kolmogorov complexity is information gain}: the information gained upon learning a number, if our prior assumption was that this number is the output of a program randomly chosen according to the measure $p$ where $\gamma = \ln 2$.

-So, algorithmic entropy is not just \textit{analogous} to entropy as defined in statistical mechanics: it is a \textit{special case}, as long as we take seriously the Bayesian philosophy that entropy should be understood as relative entropy.
+More importantly, we have seen that algorithmic entropy is not just \textit{analogous} to entropy as defined in statistical mechanics: it is a \textit{special case}, as long as we take seriously the Bayesian philosophy that entropy should be understood as relative entropy.
 This realization opens up the possibility of taking many familiar concepts from thermodynamics, expressed in the language of statistical mechanics, and finding their counterparts in the realm of algorithmic information theory.

 But to proceed, we must also understand more precisely the role of the measure $p$.
 In the next section, we shall see that this type of measure is already familiar in statistical mechanics: it is a Gibbs ensemble.